10gic/vanitygen-plusplus/README.md

 cd vanitygen-plus
 cd linux-binary

-Now get a list of the alt-coins with: "./vanitygen -C LIST"
+Now get a list of the Coins with: "./vanitygen -C LIST"

 Choose your coin.

 "./vanitygen -C LBRY -o results.txt -k bTEST"
-"-C LBRY" : Chooses the LBRY alt-coin
+"-C LBRY" : Chooses the LBRY coin
 "-o results.txt" : saves the matches to results.txt
 "-k" : keep going even after match is found
 "bTEST" : the address you are searching for